FAQs | Educator Resources | Student Submission Guidelines | Teacher Submission Guidelines | Letters From Winners | Official Rules | Prizes

 See this printable handout as a frame of reference for key information.

 There are three categories for contestants:

 Level 2 - Grades 7-8

-READ - Select a fiction or nonfiction book, a poem or play you have read that you feel strongly about[MH1] .
+READ - Select a fiction or nonfiction book, book series, essay, play, poem, short story, or speech you have read that you feel strongly about.
 (Sorry, no song lyrics!)
 It might be a book that helped you through a difficult time, or it might be a book that simply touched your heart or inspired you.